ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 You can configure a private network subnet when you create a {{site.data.keyword.powerSysFull}}.
 You must give your subnet a **Name** and specify a **Classless inter-domain routing (CIDR)**.
 When you specify a CIDR, the **Gateway**, **IP range**, and **DNS server** are automatically populated.
 {: shortdesc}

 You must use CIDR notation when you choose the IP ranges for your private network subnet.
+CIDR notation is defined in [RFC 1518](https://tools.ietf.org/html/rfc1518){: external} and [RFC 1519](https://tools.ietf.org/html/rfc1519){: new_window}{: external}.

 ```shell
 <IPv4 address>/number>
 ```
 {: screen}

-CIDR notation is defined in [RFC 1518](https://tools.ietf.org/html/rfc1518){: external} and [RFC 1519](https://tools.ietf.org/html/rfc1519){: new_window}{: external}.
-{: note}

 For example, `192.168.100.14/24` represents the IPv4 address, `192.168.100.14`, and its associated routing prefix `192.168.100.0`, or equivalently, its subnet mask `255.255.255.0` (which has 24 leading 1-bits).

-The first IP address is always reserved for the gateway in both the Washington, D.C.
+The first IP address is always reserved for the gateway in the Washington, D.C.
 (WDC) and Dallas (DAL) colocations (colo).
-The second and third IP addresses are reserved for high-availability gateways in only the WDC colo.
-The subnet address and subnet broadcast address are reserved for both colos.
+The second and third IP addresses are reserved for gateway high-availability (HA) in only the WDC colo.
+The subnet address and subnet broadcast address are reserved in both colos.
 {: important}

   ![Configuring a new private network](./images/console-configure-private-network.png "Configuring a new private network"){: caption="Figure 5.
 Configuring a new private network" caption-side="bottom"}